One-sparse dictionary-based LRA#

 A simple heuristic for one-sparse DLRA#

-Designing an optimization algorithm with performance guarantees for one-sparse DLRA is not an easy task, in particular since one-sparse DLRA is a generalization of sparse coding (sparse coding is recovered when \(n=1\)).
-While we can consider convex relaxations for the sparsity constraints, empirically, we found that a heuristic based on alternating least squares works rather well.
+Designing an optimization algorithm with performance guarantees for one-sparse DLRA is not straightforward since one-sparse DLRA is a generalization of sparse coding (sparse coding is recovered when \(n=1\)).
+While we can consider convex relaxations for the sparsity constraints, empirically, we found that a heuristic based on ALS works rather well.
 In what follows, we introduce this heuristic, which we coin Maximum Correlation ALS (MC-ALS), and showcase its performance in spectral unmixing.
-However, we defer a theoretical analysis to the k-sparse DLRA problem.
+However, we defer the formal analysis of MC-ALS performance to the k-sparse DLRA problem.

-If, in the application at hand, the matrix \(A\) is nonnegative (like the spectra of our running hyperspectral image example), we may use a nonnegative least squares solver instead.
+If, in the application at hand, the matrix \(A\) is nonnegative (like the spectra of our running hyperspectral image example), we may use a NNLS solver instead.

 Note